edamame-course/2015-tutorials/final/change_parameters.md

 [screenshot]

-Navigate back to the directory containing the fna file and use nano to make a new file that we will put our parameter changes into.
+Navigate back to the home directory and use nano to make a new file that we will put our parameter changes into.

 ```
 nano parameters.txt